nickbar01234/vt-git-workshop/GitReference.md

 git commit
 ```

-> ⚠️ You may come across `git add .` in the wild, which means add all created / modified files to the staging area.
+> ⚠️ You may come across `git add .` in the wild, which means add all created / modified / deleted files to the staging area.
 If you're new to Git, this can be dangerous as you may inadvertently commit unwanted files.

 ## Status